10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Low PD-L1 tumor expression (TPS<10) (via biopsy)

-PD-L1 is a protein receptor on the tumor cell surface that helps the tumor repel the immune system.
+PD-L1 is a protein receptor on the tumor surface that helps the tumor repel cells of the immune system.
 CEL-SCI believes that patients with tumors having low PD-L1 would be more likely to respond to Multikine because their tumors have lower defenses against the patient’s immune system.
 CEL-SCI estimates that patients with tumors having low PD-L1 represent about 70% of locally advanced primary SCCHN patients.

-Multikine leads to longer survival with no safety issues.
-Clinical investigations of Multikine have demonstrated in the randomized controlled Phase III trial (RCT) the following in the target population:
+CEL-SCI believes Multikine leads to longer survival with no safety issues.
+Clinical investigations of Multikine, presented at ESMO (Europe Society for Medical Oncology) in October 2023, have demonstrated in the randomized controlled Phase III trial (RCT) the following in the target population:

 ·